2012 Aberdeenshire Council election: Previous election

+Composition

+There were 2 by-elections in the 2007-12 term.
+One was in the Troup ward, which was held by the SNP.
+The other by-election was in the Aboyne, Upper Deeside and Donside ward, which resulted in a Liberal Democrat gain from Conservative.

 Results

 Note: "Votes" are the first preference votes.
 The net gain/loss and percentage changes relate to the result of the previous Scottish local elections on 3 May 2007.
 This may differ from other published sources showing gain/loss relative to seats held at dissolution of Scotland's councils.